ovis-hpc/distribution/README.md

 This repository is a collection of miscellaneous packaging recipes for OVIS software, each in its own directory.
 These recipes provide complete examples of configuring and building the software in diverse environments.
 Each directory is self-documenting.
-Recipes that can be used for complete builds are preferred, but recipes extracted from automated bulk packaging services (e.g. Koji or openSUSE Build Service ) are also accepted.
+Recipes that can be used for complete builds are preferred, but recipes extracted from automated bulk packaging services (e.g. Koji or openSUSE Build Service ) are also provided for advanced users.

 The directories follow a naming convention to aid new users in identifying which example to examine first.
 The convention is: